 Where: Binder Park Golf Course, Battle Creek

 This annual signature event, one of the largest in the area, raises funds for the KCC Foundation General Scholarship Program.
-Since 1998, the Bruin Open has raised over $1.1 million from generous sponsors, donors and golfers.
+Since 1998, the Bruin Open has raised nearly $1.3 million from generous sponsors, donors and golfers.
 Many students’ lives have been impacted by the funds raised at this event.
 Students are able to take their first college steps at KCC or walk across the stage to receive their diploma.
 All because of the tremendous support for this event.
 At each Bruin Scholarship Open, we offer “start from your cart” service assisted by our dynamic athletic teams, super scramble golf, lunch, dinner, gift bags, raffles, game holes, putting contest and more.

 Celebration of Donors & Scholars